rogergrambihler/ExcelWebAddnFlask/docs/readme.md

 ExcelWebAddinFlask is a sample project showing of an Office Excel WebAddin that uses a python flask server.
 The project is a combination of the ExcelWebAddin template and the Python web server template from Visual Studio.

+##Goals

+todo: add some text why someone would want to develop and Office Addin.
+todo: figure out what to do about FabricUI.
+todo: want a general website for help and contact information.
+I'm using the Visual studio webserver template.
+Is there a better general template that is used by python folks?

+##Lessons

+Install Prerequisites for webSite
+Run the WebSite
+Setup SSL Certificate
+The Addin Manifest Manifest
+Sideloading Addin in Excel
+Addin items in the Excel Ribbon
+Show a Task pane in Excel
+Show a Dialog in Excel
+Running your webSite to Azure
+Update Addin Manifest to use Azure
+Publish your addin ot the Office store
+Fame and Glory

 ##PreRequisites

+Why Flask
+Why JQuery
+todo: Is there an easy way to read markdown?

 To use the Project you will need the following installed:
 Visual Studio Community (Include Python and Office Shared Development)